easyweb3tools/web3-socket/README.md

 ## Docker Deployment

-The Docker image is optimized for production with:
+The Docker image is optimized for production with enhanced security:
 - Ubuntu 24.04 base image for stability and security
+- **Security-first design**: Creates non-root user early in build process and runs all operations as non-root
-- Volta for exact Node.js 22.12.0 and npm 10.9.0 version management
+- Volta for exact Node.js 22.12.0 and npm 10.9.0 version management (installed as non-root user)
+- **Secure file ownership**: Uses `--chown` flags during COPY operations to ensure proper file permissions
 - Two-stage dependency management: installs all dependencies for build, then prunes dev dependencies
 - Clean npm cache to reduce image size
 - Efficient layer caching for faster builds